 - To keep bandages in place (especially bulky pads or slings).

-- To tie around or behind the head in order to avoid slipping or shifting.
+- To tie around or behind the head to reduce slipping or shifting.

 - To avoid discomfort from tight adhesive directly on the skin.